 The transverse current density has an angular frequency $\omega$ and two waves traveling in the same direction with variations $\exp i(\omega z/v_z - k_wz -\omega t)$ and $\exp - i(\omega z/v_z + k_wz -\omega t)$ will add to give a total current proportional to $\exp(-ik_wz)[1+a\cos \omega(z/v_z -t)]$.
 The factor $\exp i(\omega z/v_z - k_wz -\omega t)$ indicates a fast wave, while the factor $\exp - i(\omega z/v_z + k_wz -\omega t)$ indicates a slow wave.
 The use of the word "fast" ("slow") here implies a wave with a phase velocity faster (slower) than the beam velocity.

-Having defined the sources, we now should consider the electrodynamics problem.
-Maxwell equations can be manipulated mathematically in many ways in order to yield derived equations more suitable for certain applications.
-For example, from Maxwell equations Eq.(\ref{CD11}) we can obtain an equation which depends only on the electric field vector $\vec{E}$ (in Gaussian units):
+Having defined the sources, we now turn to the electrodynamics problem.
+Maxwell's equations can be manipulated in various ways to derive forms that are more suitable for specific applications.
+For instance, from Maxwell's equations (Eq. \ref{CD11}), we can derive an equation that depends solely on the electric field vector $\vec{E}$ (in Gaussian units):

 With the help of the identity

 and Poisson equation

 we obtain the inhomogeneous wave equation for $\vec{E}$